LittleGreyCells/escheme/README.md

 _escheme_ is an aspiring implementation of the algorithmic language scheme, supporting approximately 90% of the R3RS standard.
 Granted, it is a bit dated, conforming to a scheme report from the late 1980s.
-This is due both to the time of its inception as well as well as a desire to contrain the design target.
+This is due both to the time of its inception as well as from a desire to contrain the design target.
 As such it has been principally an experimental testbed for exploring models of evaluation, interpreter design and construction.